lambda-client/lambda/.github/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Lambda.
+This section guides you through submitting a bug report for Minato Client.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.
 #### Before Submitting a Bug Report

 A good bug report shouldn't leave others needing to chase you up for more information.
 Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
 Please complete the following steps in advance to help us fix any potential bug as fast as possible.